cvicky/vanillajs30/README.md

 This is part of my journey to learn Javascript.
 Doing only vanilla Javascript programming.
-Different projects and programming crafts.
+Different projects, programming crafts ad twersk